Our materiality assessment

 Data from third parties

-Complementing the insights we gain directly through dialogue with our stakeholders, we also evaluate and use data provided by specialised third-party organisations such as RepRisk, Sigwatch, MSCI and Sustainalytics as well as the results of academic research.
+Complementing the insights we gain directly through dialogue with our stakeholders, we also evaluate and use data provided by specialised third-party organisations such as RepRisk, Sigwatch, MSCI, Sustainalytics, Rystad Energy and Ecovadis, as well as the results of academic research.

 When identifying material Sustainability Topics, we draw both on our internal, embedded risk expertise and the insights we gain from our stakeholder dialogue.
-In addition, we take into account the views of various standard setters on materiality, eg: reporting requirements, materiality definitions by sustainability rating agencies, multilateral discussions such as the UN Sustainable Development Goals, relevant academic research and regulatory developments.
+In addition, we take into account the views of various standard setters on materiality, eg: reporting requirements, materiality definitions by sustainability rating agencies, multilateral discussions such as the UN Sustainable Development Goals (SDGs), regulatory developments and relevant academic research.

 The stages of our materiality assessment

-As part of our enhanced Group Sustainability Strategy, we reviewed the materiality of our Sustainability Topics (formerly Corporate Responsibility Topics).
-In doing so, we tapped the key sources described above and conducted the following steps:
+When we developed our enhanced Group Sustainability Strategy in 2019, we reviewed the materiality of our Sustainability Topics.
+In doing so, we tapped into the key sources described above and took the following steps:

 - Benchmarking and gap analysis by the Group Sustainability Strategy project core team